zegetech/zegetech.github.io/_posts/2019-02-10-rails-on-docker.md

 #then rebuild image due to new Gemfile
 docker-compose build
 ```
 This generates a new rails boilerplate in the current directory.
-Because our volumes are mapped, anything happening in the container is reflected to the host machine, so we will have our directory now with a brand new rails application.
-The `--no-deps` flag tells compose not to start dependent services, in this case the db service.
+Because our volumes are mapped, anything happening in the container is reflected on the host machine, so our directory will now have a brand new rails application.
+The `--no-deps` flag tells compose not to start dependent services, in this case the *postgres* service.

 ### 2. Connect the database
 We have the postgres DB in its own container with the official image from docker hub.
 We need to point our app to this database instance.